KeithBremer/CYF-DB-Module/db/week-2/lesson.md

           a.col IS NULL AND b.col IS NULL)
 ```
 ***WARNING:***
-*However, be aware that this is not a sensible situation - join columns containing NULL should be expected to not match or should be disallowed (see Primary Keys later)*
+*However, be aware that this is not a sensible situation - join columns containing NULL should be expected to not match or should be disallowed (see Primary Keys above)*

 You can explicitly provide NULL as a value in INSERT and UPDATE statements, for example: